-Fair value change of convertible notes relates to the convertible notes issued during the years ended December 31, 2018 and 2019.
-The convertible notes issued during the year ended December 31, 2018 were converted to Series A convertible preferred shares in August 2018.
-The convertible notes issued during the year ended December 31, 2019 were converted to Series B convertible preferred shares in April 2020.
+Fair value change of convertible notes relates to the convertible notes issued during the year ended December 31, 2019, which were converted to Series B convertible preferred shares in April 2020.

 Benefit from Research and Development Tax Credit

 Benefit from research and development, or R&D, tax credit, consists of the R&D tax credit received in the UK, which is recorded within other income (expense), net.
 As a company that carries out extensive research and development activities, we seek to benefit from the Small and Medium Enterprise, or SME, Program.
 Qualifying expenditures largely comprise employment costs for research staff, consumables, a proportion of relevant, permitted sub-contract costs and certain internal overhead costs incurred as part of research projects for which we do not receive income.